First thing’s first: I’m going to get my digression out of the way.

 “Yeehaaah!”
 Wait, I mean, “Allez!
 Allez!”

-Selander directed over 100 in his career, the majority of them programmer Westerns.
+Selander directed over 100 films in his career, many of them programmer Westerns.
 He’d worked with John Ford and W.S.
 “One-Take Woody” Van Dyke.
 In other words, he was kind of a dyed-in-the-wool buckaroo guy.

 Knowing this fact, The Catman of Paris comes across totally differently, because you can tell that the director is doing what works for him.
 That is to say, he includes a lot of Western-style action stuff.
 In 1896 Paris.
 Quite a combo there.

 Really, there’s this great five-minute-long brawl between a whole bunch of unemployed artists and our main character—a novelist.
 They just drop their conversations about art and life and start knocking each other around!
 Leaping off of bars.
 Falling on top of tables.
 Throwing chairs.
 Um, French artists will scream at the top of their lungs in defense of their famous authors, but they’d be damned if they spilled a drop of café au lait while doing it, which is why this brawl is so very funny.

 Then there’s a carriage chase, which somebody copied and pasted from Selander’s last 40s Western.
 Hey, switch the stagecoaches for French fiacres—you’ve got a horror chase!
 I was still expecting the cavalry to show up, though.

 Basically, what we’ve got here, is a horror with the tropes of a Western.
 How often do you get to say that?

 3. Because this was the 1940s standard for violence?